 Getting to Know Melissa Storm

-Melissa Storm is a USA Today best selling author who writes for The Gold Coast Retrievers series.
+Melissa Storm is a USA Today best selling author who also write Cozy Mysteries under the pen name Molly Fitz.
 She is also the author of the First Street Church Romance series that is the inspiration for the books in the First Street Church series.
 You can find out more about Melissa and her books here.